-3.1.9 Novell Logical Volume Management System
+3.1.9 Logical Volume Management System

 DFS junctions can be created only on NSS volumes.
-For OES 2015 or later, DFS is supported only on NSS volumes that reside on devices that are managed by the Novell Logical Volume Manager (NLVM).
-NLVM is installed automatically when you select Novell Storage Services to be installed on your OES 2015 or later servers.
+For OES 2015 or later, DFS is supported only on NSS volumes that reside on devices that are managed by the Logical Volume Manager (NLVM).
+NLVM is installed automatically when you select OES Storage Services to be installed on your OES 2015 or later servers.
+Ensure to use NSSMU or iManager to create the NSS volumes so that the NLVM is automatically configured.